 (1) Applicants Subject to valid Bids being received at or above the Offer Price.
 In terms of Rule 19(2)(b)(i) of the SCRR, this is an Offer for atleast 25% of the post- offer paid-up equity share capital of our Company.
 The Offer is being made through the Book Building Process, in compliance with the SEBI ICDR Regulations, wherein not more than 10% of the Offer shall be available for allocation on a proportionate basis to QIBs, 5% of the QIB Category shall be available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the QIB Category shall be available for allocation on a proportionate basis to all QIB Bidders including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
-Further, not less than 40% of the Offer shall be available for allocation on a proportionate basis to Non-Institutional Bidders and not less than 50% of the Offer shall be available for allocation to Retail Individual Bidders in accordance with the SEBI Regulations, subject to valid Bids being received at or above the Offer Price.
+Further, not less than 40% of the Offer shall be available for allocation to Retail Individual Bidders in accordance with the SEBI Regulations, subject to valid Bids being received at or above the Offer SeBI Regulations, subject to valid Bids being received at or above the Offer SeBI Regulations, subject to valid Bids being received at or above the Offer SeBI Regulations, subject to valid Bids being received at or above the Offer Price.

 Subject to valid Bids being received at or above the Offer Price, under-subscription, if any, in the Non-Institutional Portion or the Retail Portion would be allowed to be met with spill-over from other categories or a combination of categories at the discretion of our Company and the Selling Shareholders, in consultation with the BRLM and the Designated Stock Exchange, on a proportionate basis.
-However, under-subscription, if any, in the QIB Portion will not be allowed to be met with spill-over from other categories or a combination of categories.
+However, under-subscription, if any, in the QIB Portion will not be allowed to be met with spill-over from other categories.